Guitar Effects Used On All Along The Watchtower by Jimi Hendrix

 If you do get a wah pedal, you’ll then be able to enjoy jamming with other Hendrix songs that make use of the wah such as Voodoo Child (Slight Return).

 Ending Lead (3:23)

 Delay plays a big role in making the final lead ring out so powerfully.
 If you play it without any delay, it will likely feel a bit weak depending on how your pickups and how you pick the bends.
-By adding delay with a good feedback setting, it feels and sounds far better.
+By adding a delay with a good feedback setting, it feels and sounds far better.

 Experiment with different feedback and mix settings.
 What you want to try and do is keep the feedback high (so you get a decent number of repetitions in the delay) while keeping the mix low enough that you can still clearly hear the original part.
 You don’t want your original part to be completely drowned out by the feedback or you lose all definition in your playing.

-Of course there is no right or wrong when it comes to experimenting with effects, so crank the mix up and see if you like it.
+Of course, there is no right or wrong when it comes to experimenting with effects, so crank the mix-up and see if you like it.
 You may prefer hearing how the feedback overrides your original playing.
 As I explained in my Hendrix guide, experimenting with effects is partly what made Hendrix so good.
 So any time you set up some effects, try experimenting and break all the rules to see what interesting sounds you can come up with.

 What You Can Learn From All Along The Watchtower